 While the Velosurance issued policy covers the insured bicycle(s) anywhere in the USA and Canada the policy is only available to persons who are USA residents.
 All policy coverage remains in effect while the insured bicycle is in transit and in use while in the USA and Canada.

-Racing, even as a pro, is accepted as normal use of your bicycle and is covered by this policy.
+Racing, even as a pro, is accepted as normal use of your bicycle and is covered by this policy, as long as the optional racing coverage is selected.

 One of the optional coverages is Medical Payments coverages.
 If you elect to purchase this coverage your policy will pay up to the policy limit for your bike crash related medical costs.

-Every cyclist, cycle, and situation is unique, and your insurance coverage should reflect that.
-It’s important for you to evaluate your individual needs and personal level of comfort when it comes determining how much coverage you need.
-Once you decide what coverages you need, you can start to look at policy limits.
+Everyone's situation is unique, and your insurance coverage should reflect that.
+It’s important for you to evaluate your individual needs and personal risk tolerance.

 Each policy has a minimum earned premium of $100.
 This means that the minimum cost for a policy is $100.
 If the annual premium is $300 ($25/month) then the $100 minimum earned premium is met after four months and the policy can be cancelled on a prorate basis.
 If the policy is cancelled before the four month mark, say after two months, then $50 is due upon cancellation.
 This is the balance of the minimum earned premium..